 But sometimes you need to wait for it, and be willing to give things up…

 This is how I found my husband many years ago.
 After a string of bad relationships, and trying so hard to make each one work, I literally just stopped dating.
 I told myself I was going to wait until I met the person who would put me on a pedestal.
 Arrogant?
 Pretentious?
-So what.
-But it’s neither.
+No, it’s neither.
 It is LOVE FOR SELF to know what you can have.
 I didn’t care how long it took to find that pedestal, or the man who would put me on it, but I knew I wasn’t going to suffer with longing while I waited.

 So, for the next six months I worked, went to school, did hobbies and spent time with my girlfriends.
 I had fun living, only thinking of myself and what I wanted to do to enrich my life each day.
 It was liberating!
 In the meantime I did not know who I was waiting for, I just knew I wanted him to be good.
 Better than good.
 Fabulous!
 And I knew the right person would find ME.